MalloZup/lavanda/README.md

 # Lavanda
-Lavanda is a ruby library, testing utilities builded around twopence.
+Lavanda is a ruby library, testing utilities for multi-machines testing with twopence.
 The library is published in rubygem.org

 # Installation: